Chad Smith: Will Ferrell resemblance

 Smith is widely known for his strong facial resemblance to actor and comedian Will Ferrell, which he has acknowledged by wearing shirts reading "I Am Not Will Ferrell" in live performances.
 Smith said that the two first met during the premiere of the film The Ladies Man (2000).
 He said, "I'm looking at Will and thinking, 'People really think I look like him?
 I don't fucking look like that.
 He looks me up and down and says, 'You're very handsome,' and walks away.
 Totally deadpan.
 I was like, 'You're funny.
 You're funny.
 Both Smith and Ferrell have utilized the resemblance for various appearances together, including their own events for charity and a 2014 appearance on The Tonight Show Starring Jimmy Fallon, in which the duo faced off in a drum battle, which segued into a musical number by the Red Hot Chili Peppers performing a cover of Blue Öyster Cult's "(Don't Fear) The Reaper", as a reference to the Saturday Night Live "More Cowbell" skit, in which both Ferrell and Jimmy Fallon starred.
-During a December 2022 Rams' home game in Los Angeles, the Rams' media team poked fun at the recurring gag after Smith made an appearance with the rival-Seattle Seahawks' drum line the week prior; displaying Smith next to a picture of Ferrell on the jumbotron.
+During a December 2022 Rams' home game in Los Angeles, the Rams' media team poked fun at the recurring gag after Smith made an appearance with the rival Seattle Seahawks' drum line the week prior, displaying Smith next to a picture of Ferrell on the Jumbotron.

+Smith has said he had not considered how similar they looked, but at the studio for the Jimmy Fallon appearance, Ferrell appeared dressed exactly as he was, and he was surprised how similar they looked.

 In the January 2025 Peacock documentary SNL50: Beyond Saturday Night, the entire third episode was devoted to the Saturday Night Live "More Cowbell" skit.
 Ferrell wrote the skit for a 2000 episode of the show and portrayed the character of Gene Frenkle.
 Ferrell and others in the documentary discuss the skit and its legacy including newly filmed flashback scenes with Chad Smith portraying the Frenkle character.

+Smith appeared in the opening monologue of the May 16, 2026, season finale of Saturday Night Live where he impersonated Ferrell and was joined by Paul McCartney for the monologue.
+Smith also performed "Days We Left Behind", "Band on the Run" and "Coming Up" with McCartney along with unaired performances of The Beatles classics "Help!" and "Drive My Car" which featured Ferrell on cowbell.